emilioramirezeguia/Sprint-Challenge--JavaScript/README.md

 1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)

+Both .forEach and .map loop over an array and take in the same arguments.
+The difference is that .map automatically creates a new array with its result and .forEach doesn't.
+Therefore, .map needs a return statement and .forEach doesn't necesarrily need one.

 2. Explain the difference between a callback and a higher order function.

+A higher order function takes a callback function as its parameter.
+A callback function is passed as an argument to a higher order function.
+So, callback functions are passed in while higher order functions receive.

 3. What is closure?

+Closure is the ability for a function nested inside another function to access it's parents variables.

 4. Describe the four rules of the 'this' keyword.

+Global binding refers to the window global object.

+Implicit binding refers to the object left of the dot when a function is called.

+New Binding refers to the object that was created using the new keyword.

+Exliciting Binding refers to whatever argument is passed into the .call() or .apply() methods.

 5. Why do we need super() in an extended class?

+It will allow our child class to bind our parent's classes prototype methods.

 ### Task 1 - Project Set up